RobinMalfait/lazy-collections/README.md

 ### `flatten`

-By default we will only flatten 1 level deep.
+By default we will flatten recursively deep.

 ```js
 import { pipe, flatten, toArray } from 'lazy-collections';